 Dick Richards: Private Eye

 Hi!
-Welcome to the home of Dick Richards: Private Eye, a near future urban fantasy/detective noir hybrid that isn't nearly as intimidating to read as that description makes it sound.
-Dick Richards is available in e-book and trade paperback form.
-(Trade paperbacks are the quality of hardcover books, but with a lighter weight cover and not quite as expensive.)
+Welcome to the home of Dick Richards: Private Eye by Chris Wong Sick Hong, a near future urban fantasy/detective noir hybrid that isn't nearly as intimidating to read as that description makes it sound.

 They call me a dick because I am one: Dick Richards, Private Eye.
 Though there’s more than a little truth to it, at least I’m less of a jerk than this guy: